 This article contains all the insight and information about data analytics Vs. data science.
 We will discuss different tools and techniques used in data science and data analyst job roles.
-We will cover major differences between data science and data analytics.
-We will discuss concepts, processes, tools used in both
+We will cover the major differences between data science and data analytics.
+We will discuss concepts, processes, and tools used in both.

-Also, The scope of this article Data science vs Data analytics is to clarify some of the most common myths and give you a better understanding of Data science and Data analytics
+Which is easier data science or data analytics?
+This article Data Science vs Data Analytics clarifies some of the most common myths and gives you a better understanding of Data Science and Data Analytics.

 Difference between Data Science and Data Analytics

 The main difference between Data Science and Data Analytics is in their area of work and domain expertise as we know that data analytics is a subset of data science.
-Data analytics is a work on filtering out data for representation that is meaningful to key stakeholders, while data science is a process to dive deep into data to make some statistical conclusions to make important business decisions.
+Data analytics is a work of filtering out data for representation that is meaningful to key stakeholders, while data science is a process of diving deep into data to make some statistical conclusions to make important business decisions.

 What is Data Science?